jeffh/Seafood/README.rst

 ``setup_minion_for_master`` requires two arguments:

 - The **fabric argument** that refers to the master that our machine can connect to.
-If you want to use the -H flag, surround it in quotes: ``setup_minion_for_master:'-H 192.168.1.119',192.168.1.119``
+If you want to use the fabric -H flag, surround it in quotes: ``setup_minion_for_master:'-H 192.168.1.119',192.168.1.119``
-- The ip address that minion will use to connect to the master.
+- The ip address that the minion will use to connect to the master.

 This command actually is several commands: